 The Secret of Monkey Island: Special Edition

 On July 15, 2009, an updated "Special Edition" version of The Secret of Monkey Island was released on Xbox Live Arcade, PC, and iPhone/iPod touch (the game was later released on the PlayStation Network on April 22, 2010).
-This re-imagining has remained completely faithful to the original game, featuring updated 1080i graphics, new music, hand drawn recreations of all the characters, items, & backgrounds, as well as full voice overs using the voice cast from The Curse of Monkey Island.
+This re-imagining has remained completely faithful to the original game, featuring updated 1080i graphics, new music, hand drawn recreations of all the characters, items, and backgrounds, as well as full voice overs using the voice cast from The Curse of Monkey Island.

 The game has been given a streamlined interface designed to work better with a console controller.
 Players also have the ability to switch between the original version of the game and the special edition at any time with one button so that those who prefer the old style can still enjoy the experience.
 Moreover this version includes a built-in hint system for those who need it, which has three varying levels, but is a completely optional feature to use.